 Scientific Explanation

 Additionally, the ER lumen maintains a unique chemical environment, including high calcium concentrations and an oxidizing atmosphere, which are essential for forming disulfide bridges and activating folding enzymes.
-Plus, this controlled microenvironment is why certain proteins simply cannot mature correctly in the cytoplasm.
+This controlled microenvironment is why certain proteins simply cannot mature correctly in the cytoplasm.
 The ribosome-ER interface essentially functions as a molecular checkpoint, guaranteeing that only properly synthesized and folded molecules advance to the Golgi apparatus for final packaging and distribution.

 FAQ